Chevelle (band): Formation, Point #1, and Wonder What's Next (1995–2003)

 Chevelle toured as support to bands such as Sevendust, Machine Head, Filter, and Powerman 5000 in this period.
 Squint Entertainment closed down in 2001 and the band signed with Epic Records in 2002.
 In 2002 Chevelle released its second studio album Wonder What's Next on Epic Records.
 The band released the single "The Red", which reached No. 3 on the Mainstream rock charts, and the video was played in regular rotation on MTV.
 Wonder What's Next soon peaked at No. 14 on the United States Billboard 200 album chart.
 Brian O'Neil of AllMusic stated the album "offers uniqueness not often heard in more commercial fare, no mean feat."
 Chevelle released two more singles from the album, "Closure", and "Send the Pain Below", the latter of which reached the No. 1 position on both of the mainstream rock and modern rock charts.
 Wonder What's Next was certified 2× platinum by the RIAA with excess sales of one million copies sold in the United States alone in 2003.
 Chevelle was nominated for three awards at the 2003 Billboard Music Awards.
 One as a band and two for their song "Send the Pain Below".
 The categories they were nominated for were Modern Rock Artist, Modern Rock Track, and Top Rock Song.

 In 2003, Chevelle performed at Ozzfest, where the band recorded and later released its first live album, Live from the Road, and a live DVD, Live from the Norva on October 14, 2003.
-In 2003, the band were featured on the Music as a Weapon II tour with Disturbed.
+In 2003, the band was featured on the Music as a Weapon II tour with Disturbed.
 On the tour with Disturbed, Chevelle appeared on the tour compilation album, titled Music as a Weapon II, featuring the songs "The Red" and "Forfeit".
 Keith Miller of EvangelSociety.org was critical of Chevelle for touring with Ozzfest with bands such as Cradle of Filth, who he claimed incorporated strong Satanic and anti-Christian themes into their lyrics.
 Chevelle held their first major headlining tour, from November 1 to December 17, 2003.
 The tour started in Cleveland and ended in Chicago.

 In 2004, Sam Loeffler said, "It's something that's probably going to follow us around forever and that's fine.
 It's pretty simple.
 We originally signed with a record company that was backed by Word (a Christian label housing John Tesh and Amy Grant), so [Point #1] was in Christian bookstores.
-It was really an accidental thing."
+It was really an accidental thing".
 Sam also told the Chicago Tribune, "Our faith is still extremely important to us, but it's also very personal.
-None of us feels being a rock band on stage should be a pedestal for preaching."
+None of us feels being a rock band on stage should be a pedestal for preaching".